North Jersey Coed Softball League Rules

 - If ejected during playoffs, they are done for the season.

-- Any player that was removed from a team or the league for behavioral reasons in a prior season is not eligible to return.
-Moving forward, if a player is removed from a team or the league for behavioral issues, that team will be fined $100.
-The fine must be paid before the team can continue playing scheduled games
+- Any player that was completely removed from a team or the league for behavioral reasons in a prior season is not eligible to return the following season.

 3. Safety Rules